-Get Back to the Gym After Taking a Long Break With These Tips
+Get Back to the Gym After Taking a Long Break with These Tips

 1. Don’t expect to be at the same level you were before

-The good news is that you’ll also regain your strength quicker than it took for you to reach that weight in the first place thanks to a little something called muscle memory.
+The good news is that you’ll also regain your strength quicker than it took for you to reach that level in the first place thanks to a little something called muscle memory.
 Which leads us to our next point.